 Opioids are narcotic drugs that have morphine-like properties.
 They’re most often prescribed for pain relief but can also provide cough suppression.
 Heroin, an illegal street drug, is included in this class of drugs.
 Commonly prescribed opioids include codeine, morphine, fentanyl, oxycodone, oxymorphone, hydrocodone, hydromorphone and buprenorphine.

-Opioids, which produce feelings of intense euphoria, are used recreationally by some people and prone to abuse and misuse.
+Opioids, which produce feelings of intense euphoria, are used for recreational reason by some and prone to abuse and misuse.
 Most people who develop prescription painkiller addiction are “accidental addicts,” meaning their legitimate use of opioids including OxyContin , Demerol and Percocet becomes problematic over a period of time.
-Opioid addiction can be treated safely, effectively and with compassion.
+Opioid addiction and dependence can be treated safely, effectively and with compassion.

-Waismann Method has spent more than a decade providing opioid detox for patients who are looking for a safe and discreet way to be free of their dependence.
-The use of opioid painkillers can lead to tolerance, addiction, withdrawal symptoms, the need for detox and even overdose and death.
+Waismann Method has spent almost two decades providing opioid detox for patients who are looking for a safe, quick and comfortable way to be free of their dependence.
+The use of opioid painkillers can lead to tolerance, addiction, withdrawal symptoms, overdose and death.
 It’s important to take potentially habit-forming medications exactly as prescribed to avoid these risks.
 Signs of opioid addiction are unmistakable.

 The biggest sign that a physical addiction has developed is when withdrawal symptoms set in once use is stopped.
 Opioid withdrawal can be intense and can cause life-threatening reactions such as seizures if not properly monitored by medical professionals.
-Withdrawal can make patients very sick with symptoms ranging from flu-like symptoms to tremors, hallucinations, aches and pains.
+Withdrawal can make patients very sick with symptoms such as: tremors, hallucinations, aches and pains, altered body temperature, agitation, anxiety, tearing, restless legs, runny nose, diarrhea, sneezing, cramping,nausea, vomiting and much more.
 Continuing use of opioids despite negative consequences can mean an addiction has or will soon develop.

 Other signs include a preoccupation with obtaining and consuming the drug, escalating and chronic use and strong cravings that don’t subside unless you take the drug.